 Will I Automatically Get the Option to Extend my GSA Schedule?

-What If this is my Last Option Extension?
+What if this is my Last Option Extension?

-Are You Prepared for Your Next Contract Extension?
+Get Ready for Your Next Contract Extension